Medicare Part D Plans in Nevada

 The first step to setting up affordable health insurance is knowledge.
 Let our experts help you learn your benefits.
 Call Us our help is always free.

-1. Annual Deductible– in 2022, the allowable Medicare Part D deductible is $480.
+- Annual Deductible– in 2025, the allowable Medicare Part D deductible is $590.
 Plans may charge the full Part D deductible, a partial deductible, or waive the deductible entirely.
 You will pay the network discounted price for your medications until your plan tallies that you have satisfied the deductible.
 After that, you enter initial coverage.

-Medicare Tracks Your Part D Spending
+What is Medicare Part D Spending?

 Medicare tracks your True Out of Pocket Costs (TrOOP) for each year.
 This can protect you from paying certain costs twice.
 For example, say you have already satisfied the deductible on one plan.
 Then later you switch mid-year to a different Medicare Part D plan because you moved out of state.
 Your new plan will already see that you have paid the deductible for that year.
 The costs for coverage gap and catastrophic coverage work the same way.